sybrew/the-seo-framework/readme.txt

 * Changed: Default WordPress robots.txt is now completely overwritten to maintain compatibility.
 * Changed: `AutoDescription_Generate::generate_description()` function parameters have now been put into an arguments array.
 This array is passed onto the following functions as well: `AutoDescription_Generate::description_from_custom_field()` and `AutoDescription_Generate::generate_description_from_id()`
 * Changed: `the_seo_framework_robots_allow_queries` filter became `the_seo_framework_robots_disallow_queries`.
-* Improved: Default arguments for the title, url and image are now auto-correcting when called to incorrectly in some scenarios.
+* Improved: Default arguments for the Title, URL and Image are now auto-correcting when called to incorrectly in some scenarios.
 Keep an eye out on the error log if you're using the parsers directly.
 * Improved: Debug constants have been pushed in public class variables, effectively reducing plugin run time.
 * Fixed: `AutoDescription_Generate::get_separator()` didn't listen to the escape parameter because of the cache.
 This function has been reworked for better caching.
 * Removed: `$args['post_id']` argument from the title functions as it was unused.
 Use `$args['term_id']` instead.
 * Removed: 2nd argument ($tt_id) from `AutoDescription_Generate::generate_excerpt()`.
 Use the first argument ($post_id) instead.
 * Cleaned up code.

-/** NOTE CACHED ITEMS CHANGE **
-/ TODO Should look at error log consistently before pushing tag.
-/ TODO test separator changes throughout the plugin interface and frontend

 = 2.4.3.1 - Naming Things =